Callisia navicularis aka Chainplant

 Common names

-How to care for Chainplant
+How difficult is it to take care of Chainplant

 Caring for Chainplant is a breeze, as it is highly adaptable and forgiving to minor neglect.